wknapik/dockerfile-run/README.md

 docker images -q --no-trunc --filter="label=dockerfile-run"|sort -u|xargs -I{} docker rmi -f "{}"
 ```

+# Troubleshooting

+The most common issue is with inappropriate/unintended build contexts.
+For
+instance, reading a Dockerfile from stdin will cause the entire current
+directory tree be sent to the docker daemon as build context, which may cause
+problems due to size, insufficient permissions, or other reasons.

+This can be sorted out with the `DFR_CONTEXT` variable [described
+above](#environment-variables).

 # At the risk of stating the obvious...

 Don't execute Dockerfiles from untrusted, or mutable sources.